North Fork Mountain Trail

 Part 2: Trip Report

-Day 1: April 22nd, 2022
+Day 1: April 22nd, 2022 (Trailhead at U.S. Rt 33 to unnamed campsite, 8.3 miles)

 It all started on Friday…I took a half-day from work and left around noon from Northern Virginia.
 After about 2.5 hours of driving I arrived at the northern trailhead, parked my car at the small lot right at the end of the trail and waited for my pre-arranged shuttle.
 As I organized my pack, my shuttle arrived, I got in and he drove my about 30 minutes to the southern end of the trail where I would begin my adventure in earnest.

 I began at approximately 1530 hours.
 The temperature was in the 70’s, it was sunny with not a cloud in the sky (more on that later).
 The weather had called for this all weekend, which was not typical for my luck.
-The vistas started right away, and because the entire trail is on top of the mountain spine, I would be getting greatviews all weekend.
+The vistas started right away, and because the entire trail is on top of the mountain spine, I would be getting great views all weekend.

 Germany Valley